AstarNetwork/astar-docs/docs/builder-guides/Integration and Toolings/add-wallets-to-portal.md

 2. Submit the [Subscan](https://astar.subscan.io/) or [Blockscout](https://blockscout.com/astar/) links (both Astar and Shiden networks) for transaction details of the items listed above.
 3. Submit screen recordings of the connect, a transaction and account switch visual interactions.
+4. Deploy the forked app and submit the staging URL([ref](/docs/builder-guides/Integration%20and%20Toolings/deploy-astar-portal)).